BatteryDataAlliance/pymacnet/README.md

 - Well tested, easy to use, community supported interface in the most popular programming language.

-It is entirely possible to write one's own MacNet wrapper, but `pymacnet` provides a well tested ready to use package that takes care of lower level communication, providing a simple yet powerful interface in the most popular programming language.
+It is entirely possible to write one's own MacNet wrapper, but `pymacnet` provides a well-tested ready to use package that takes care of lower level communication, providing a simple yet powerful interface in the most popular programming language.

 # <a name="Installation"></a>Installation